open/close all folders

-- There is no explicit way of freely getting items from party members, since the Fallout engine was not initially designed to support followers, a late addition.
-As a result, the game allows you to "steal" items from followers, unless you want to barter with them for equivalent cost.
+- There is no explicit way of freely getting items from party members, since the Fallout engine was not initially designed to support companions, a late addition.
+As a result, the game allows you to "steal" items from an NPC, unless you want to barter with them for equivalent cost.
 The best part about that is in the original game, bartering would check both parties' weight limit - but stealing wouldn't.
-Thus, each follower became a pack mule with an unlimited carrying capacity.
-The only downside is that when they died, you'd have to leave some of the 500 pounds of junk they were carrying behind...
+Thus, each companion became a pack mule with an unlimited carrying capacity.
+The only downside is that when they died, you'd have to leave some of the five-hundred pounds of junk they were carrying behind...

 - Leaving a bomb was usually the easiest way to pull off an assassination on otherwise well guarded targets.
 Also, early in Fallout 2, you could pull a fun variant with the thieving kids.
-Carrying a bomb in your inventory and setting the timer would result in the kids pickpocketing you, grabbing the bomb, then running off to hand the loot to their boss.
+Carrying a bomb in your inventory and setting the timer while strolling near the kids would result in them pickpocketing the bomb off you, then (if they have enough time) running off to hand the loot to their boss.
 Which would then blow up and take him with it, while leaving his store inventory unharmed and available for looting.